crazy-max/ghaction-chocolatey/README.md

 | Name            | Type    | Description                           |
 |-----------------|---------|---------------------------------------|
 | `args`          | String  | Arguments to pass to Chocolatey CLI   |

+## :warning: Limitation

+This action is only available for Linux and Windows [virtual environments](https://help.github.com/en/articles/virtual-environments-for-github-actions#supported-virtual-environments-and-hardware-resources).

 ## 🤝 How can I help ?